 COLLEGE-LEVEL EXAMINATION PROGRAM (CLEP)

-Students may take the Subject Examination in Freshman College Composition with essay for credit in Freshman English.
-Subject Examinations are also available in many other subjects including American History, Biology, and College Algebra.
-A list of CLEP examinations, as applied to Southern Arkansas University’s courses, is provided on this web page.
-The term “credit” is placed on the transcript, and the hours do not enter into a student’s grade point average.
+Subject Examinations are available in many subjects including English Composition, American History, Biology, College Algebra, and more.
+A list of CLEP examinations, as applied to Southern Arkansas University’s courses, is provided here: SAU CLEP Policy.
+The term “credit” is placed on the transcript, and the grades do not enter into a student’s grade point average.

 - The advisor, department chair, and the dean of the school in which the student is majoring, as well as the chair of the department and the dean of the school in which the course is offered, must approve CLEP credit.
 A student must meet all prerequisites for a course before attempting CLEP credit for that course.

-- No more than 15 semester hours credit (30 hours for nursing students under ACT 88) toward the associate degree and no more than 30 semester hours credit toward the baccalaureate degree including CLEP, Advanced Placement, correspondence courses, military credit, and departmental credit by examination, will be accepted.
+- No more than 15 semester hours credit toward the associate degree (30 hours for nursing students under Act 88) and no more than 30 semester hours credit toward the baccalaureate degree including CLEP, Advanced Placement, correspondence courses, military credit, and departmental credit by examination, will be accepted.
 A maximum of 12 consecutive semester hours by correspondence and/or extension may be submitted, after which the student must earn at least six semester awards in residence.

-- CLEP is not awarded for courses in which the students is currently enrolled or courses which the student has already attempted (attempted defined as having received a grade in the course according to the University’s grading system, including A, B, C, D, F, I, W, WF, P, CR, and NC)
+- CLEP is not awarded for courses in which a student is currently enrolled or courses which the student has already attempted (attempted defined as having received a grade in the course according to the University’s grading system, including A, B, C, D, F, I, W, WF, P, CR, and NC).

 - CLEP credit is not considered residence credit.
 At least 24 of the last 30 hours presented for a degree must be earned in residence.

-- SAU will accept only the CLEP Subject Examinations which have been approved for credit by the academic affairs committee.
+- SAU will accept only the CLEP Subject Examinations which have been approved for credit by the SAU Academic Affairs Committee.
 SAU does not accept credit for any CLEP General Examinations.

 Students should understand that these policy regulations apply only at Southern Arkansas University.
 CLEP standards vary from one university to another.

 CLEP exams are administered on computer only.
-Each one is 90 minutes long and, except for English Composition with Essay, is made up primarily of multiple-choice questions; however, some exams do have questions that require test takers to type in an answer.
-Score reports are available immediately–they are printed at the test center directly after the testing session.
+Each exam is 90 minutes long and, except for English Composition with Essay, is made up primarily of multiple-choice questions; however, some exams do have questions that require test takers to type in an answer.
+Score reports are available immediately.
+They are printed at the Testing Center directly after the testing session.

 How do I register for CLEP examinations?